ontimize/ontimize-boot/_pages/getting_started.md

 |-DarchetypeGroupId=com.ontimize|**groupId** of the Ontimize Boot archetype|
 |-DarchetypeArtifactId=ontimize-boot-backend-archetype|**artifactId** of the Ontimize Boot archetype|
 |-DarchetypeVersion=1.0.0|**version** of the Ontimize Boot archetype|
+|-Dpackage=YOUR.GROUPID.ARTIFACTID|Sets the package on which the project will be based (e.g.: In our examples, this will be com.ontimize.projectwiki)
 |-DinteractiveMode=false| Forced to **skip interactive mode** and use the paramaters in the command|

 ## Start the project